Learning Outcomes

 Type 1 Diabetes, Type 2 Diabetes, and Gestational Diabetes

 Recent improvements in the monitoring of blood glucose have dramatically increased a pregnant client’s ability to maintain normal blood glucose levels.
-Glucose is an osmotic diuretic and because of this effect, diabetic clients may be subject to dehydration.
+Glucose is an osmotic diuretic and because of this effect,clients with diabetes may be subject to dehydration.
 Diabetic ketoacidosis is more common in type 1 diabetes than in other types of diabetes.
 The dietary requirements for a pregnant or lactating client with type 1 diabetes are essentially the same as those for a client without a chronic disease or condition, with a few recommendations.
 Normal blood sugar should always be maintained.
 This can be managed using continuous blood glucose monitoring, and an insulin pump for type 1 diabetes may be recommended for type 2 diabetes and gestational diabetes as well.
 In some cases, metformin may be used for gestational diabetes and type 2 diabetes.
 The effect of insulin type 1 diabetes and metformin type 2 diabetes are similar in that they both produce normoglycemia and optimize fetal neurologic outcomes.
 Although metformin crosses the placental barrier, it was shown to be slightly superior in preventing maternal weight gain and hypertension (Newman et al., 2023).
 Maternal weight gains of 11–18 kg (24.25–39.68 lb) are generally recommended.
 Diet should consist of 50% unprocessed carbohydrates (no concentrated sweets), 20% protein, and 30% polyunsaturated fats (Newman et al., 2023).
 Although a short-term drop in blood glucose is generally well tolerated by a developing fetus, long-term hypoglycemia can have devastating effects on fetal brain development.

 Systemic Lupus Erythematosus (SLE)